5 Comments

 • Passport

-• Request issued by the religious entity, which must be recognized by the Peruvian state, where the applicant finds his home in Peru.
+• Request issued by the religious organization or congregation, which must be recognized by the Peruvian Ministry of Justice and Human Rights, where the applicant finds his home in Peru.
 The request must be signed by the legal representative of the religious entity and must include name(s) and surname(s) of the applicant as well as the time he or she stays in Peru

-• Sworn statement of the legal representative of the religious entity affirming the details of the official registration and his/her power of representation or an official document confirming his / her powers.
+• Sworn statement of the legal representative of the religious organization or congregation affirming the details of the official registration and his/her power of representation or an official document confirming his / her powers.

 One of the requirements to apply for a resident visa in Peru or to change your visa type, for example from a work visa to a permanent resident visa...

-(**) All foreign documents need an Apostille or, if the country in which they were issued didn't sign the Apostille Convention (like Canada, for example) they have to be legalized by a Peruvian consulate abroad and the Ministry of Foreign Affairs in Peru.
-Additionally, all documents, apostilled or legalized, have to be translated into Spanish by a certified translator in Peru, a so-called traductor publico juramentado, in case they are not solely in Spanish!
-The translation then has to be legalized by the Ministry of Foreign Affairs.
+(3) All foreign documents need an Apostille or, if the country in which they were issued, didn't sign the Apostille Convention, have to be legalized by a Peruvian consulate abroad.
+Once in Peru, the document has to be translated into Spanish and in some cases legalized by the Ministry of Foreign Affairs.

 Last steps before your religious visa application in Peru